xeureka/CP/README.md

-This repo contians my journey in competative programming by solving probems from different platforms .

-until i will be a master of algorihms in the long run

-and for the short versions to achieve acm icpc winning and a2sv winner.
+This is reop containes projects answers for problems and resources that i will use to learn and be good at competative programming from the starting on